4dn-dcic/fish_omics_format/docs/source/core.rst

 chromosome coordinates.

-At a minimum the Table has to have 8 columns in the following order: Spot_ID, Trace_ID, X, Y, Z coordinates, Chromosome ID, Chromosome Start, Chromosome End.
+At a minimum the Table has to have 8 columns in the following order: Spot_ID, Trace_ID, X, Y, Z, Chrom, Chrom_Start, Chrom_End.
 These are required.
 Additionally in case sub-cellular structures, cells or Extra Cellular Structures (e.g., Tissue) are identified as part of this experiment, this table has to mandatorily include the ID of the Sub_Cellular, Cell or